pthpth/DDQN/README.md

 This is a DDQN(Double Deep Q network) based project.
 The aim is avoiding collisions while driving on a highway with other cars.
-The envoirment is provided by [Highway-env](https://github.com/eleurent/highway-env)
+The environment is provided by [Highway-env](https://github.com/eleurent/highway-env)

 The "Highway-env-v0" is used.
 <!-- blank line -->